-Cyber crime is a growing concern for all businesses across every industry.
-Even more so for those who operate in vulnerable sectors, such as law firms.
-The latest threat report from the NCSC highlighted the rising cyber security concerns and the UK legal sector’s attractiveness to cyber criminals.
+Cyber crime is a growing concern for all businesses across every industry, and even more so for those who operate in vulnerable sectors, such as law firms.
+The latest threat report from the NCSC highlights the rising cyber security concerns and the UK legal sector’s attractiveness to cyber criminals.

-was stolen due to cyber crime in 2016-17; Solicitors Regulation Authority (SRA) reports.
+was stolen due to cyber crime in 2016/17, the Solicitors Regulation Authority (SRA) reports

-Law firms, as with all modern day working practices, are reliant on technology.
+Law firms, as with all modern day working practices, are heavily reliant on technology.
 We live in a digital economy where flexible working, 24/7 access to information and online transactions are the norm.
-The sheer amount of connectivity expected makes everyone vulnerable.
-The Department for Digital, Culture, Media and Sport undertook a cyber security breaches survey earlier this year and from their research, 98% of all types of UK businesses rely on some form of digital communication or services, which exemplifies the scale of why cyber security should be a high priority.
+The sheer amount of expected connectivity makes everyone vulnerable.
+The Department for Digital, Culture, Media and Sport undertook a cyber security breaches survey earlier this year and found that 98% of all types of UK businesses rely on some form of digital communication or services, which exemplifies the scale of why cyber security should be a high priority.

-Christina Blacklaws, President, The Law Society mentioned in the threat report;
+Christina Blacklaws, President of The Law Society, mentioned in the threat report:

 “In the post-GDPR world and as the sector delivers and transacts more online, it’s vital that we get a common view and understanding of cyber threats and their impact.”

-Although there is a plethora of resources available, the sector struggles to understand cyber threat.
+Although there is a plethora of resources available, the sector struggles to understand the cyber threat landscape.
 60% of law firms in 2017 reported an incident, but that’s only those who identified a problem.
 There has been a 42% increase in reported incidents since 2014.
-This could mean either businesses are more aware so are reporting cases, or, cyber crime is on the rise.
-Most likely a combination of both.
+This could mean either businesses are more aware so are reporting cases, or cyber crime is on the rise.
+It's most likely a combination of both.

 Profiling law firms

-The legal sector is particularly vulnerable due to the volumes of data, sensitive information, financial responsibility and authority they hold.
-If the law firm specialises in Corporate law or Property law, then they are at a greater risk; as the financial gain is unprecedented.
+The legal sector is particularly vulnerable due to the volume of data, sensitive information, financial responsibility and authority it holds.
+If a law firm specialises in corporate or property law, they are at a greater risk, as the financial gain is unprecedented.

-As highlighted in the threat report, the main reason law firms are targeted is for financial gain; but there is a growth in cyber adversaries achieving political, economic or ideological ends.
+As highlighted in the threat report, the main reason law firms are targeted is for financial gain, but there is a growth in cyber adversaries seeking political, economic or ideological goals.

-Law firms are also often perceived to be an easy target.
-Smaller firms in particular, as they don’t have the same resources as larger practices, but still hold significant funds.
+Law firms are perceived to be an easy target – particularly smaller firms as they don’t have the same resources as larger practices, but they still hold significant funds.
 Also, they most likely have a small team managing their entire business infrastructure, with limited IT security resources available.

-It is often misconstrued that cyber security is undertaken by the IT department; but the truth is, every department is accountable.
-Cyber security is part of the bigger Information Risk Management and it requires emphasis from business leaders.
+It is often misconstrued that cyber security is undertaken by the IT department, but the truth is that every department is accountable.
+Cyber security is part of the bigger information risk management picture, and it requires emphasis from business leaders.

 Impact of falling foul

-The implications of a cyber attack to any business is detrimental, even more so when your business mentality and core service is built on trust and discretion.
-Not only do law firms and their clients have the financial impact, risk of loss in earnings and business services; but the reputational damage for the practice can be irreversible.
+The implications of a cyber attack for any business are detrimental, even more so when your business mentality and core service is built on trust and discretion.
+Not only do law firms and their clients have to consider the financial impact, but reputational damage for the practice can be irreversible.

-Therefore, to ensure the law firm is protected and to keep their own and client data/intellectual property (IP) secure, they need to be aware of the following cyber security threats.
-These three threats were identified in the NCSC report as being the most significant to the legal sector.
+Therefore, to ensure law firms are protected and keep their data and intellectual property (IP) secure, they need to be aware of the following cyber threats.
+These three were identified in the NCSC's report as being the most significant to the legal sector.

 Cyber threats to be aware of